George K. Konstantinou LLC

 Yes, depending on the type of residence permit you have.

-The Cyprus investor visa covers all family members.
-Categories C and F allow you to bring your spouse and underage children.
+The Cyprus investor visa and Categories C and F allow you to bring your spouse and underage children.

-For Category E, work visa and startup visa, your spouse will need to apply for a spouse visa, in which case underage children will be allowed to join.
+For Category E, work visa and startup visa, your spouse must apply for a spouse visa, in which case underage children will be allowed to join.

 The startup visa allows for family reunification at the end of the second year, provided the startup is considered successful.